 1. Tilting The License Agreement In Your Favor Won’t Work

 Resist the instinct to bleed the other side with excessive demands or impose conditions and restrictions that are too onerous.
 If you do, the relationship will abort.
 For a licensing partnership to endure there needs to be give and take; that means compromise.

 Sure, each side wants the best deal; but put yourself in the other’s shoes.
-They may need some breathing room and flexibility, especially with supply chain problems compounded by the coronavirus and the war in Ukraine.
+They may need some breathing room and flexibility, especially with supply chain problems compounded by Covid 19 and the war in Ukraine.
 If your demands are too onerous in the context of an uncertain and challenging marketplace, you may find yourself a creditor in Bankruptcy Court.
 Think JCPenny and Neiman Marcus, to name a few.